 To avoid walls being covered with original artworks it is a good idea to supply drawing space.
 You can make a large pad from scrap paper attached with giant clips to a thin rod or garden cane then hung from the wall.
 Paint a section of wall with blackboard paint to form a special scribbling spot.

 If wall space is at a premium make a simple easel-style drawing board.
 Use two equal-sized sheets of 12mm (½in) thick medium density fibreboard.
 Attach battens to the back down each side, extending them at one end to form legs.
 Attach hinges to join the top sides and use two lengths of heavy duty tape to hold the board in its extended position.
-One side could be painted with blackboard paint, the other used for drawing paper.

 A hard floor is the most practical surface for many games.
 Boards can be covered with ply or chipboard sheets to provide some insulation and these can be painted with a series of designs for use with specific games.